• Skip to primary navigation

 • Add the remaining meatball ingredients to the bowl.
 Using your hands, mix it together and then form about 18 (1 ½-inch) meatballs.
 Don't over-mix or pack them too tightly, and use a delicate touch.
 Place the meatballs on a couple of plates or a parchment paper lined baking sheet as you go along for easy clean-up.

 • Give the sauce a taste and season with salt & pepper as needed (I'm generous with both).
-Serve with cooked spaghetti and some fresh basil (tear it up or slice it thin) and freshly grated parmesan cheese sprinkled over top.
+Serve with cooked spaghetti, more freshly grated parmesan cheese, and some fresh basil if desired.

 Notes